 Capturing the true character of a dog in a photograph is paramount.
 It turns a good photo into a great photo.
-Capturing the true character of THREE dogs in the same photograph involves more than skill and experience – it involves patience.
+Capturing the true character of THREE dogs in the same photograph requires more than skill and experience – it demands patience.

 Good job I have it by the bucketload.
 Waiting for that precise moment when everything lines up for an outstanding image is always worth it.